eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 The corresponding value (`Claim`) holds the actual disclosable data from the credential, so the UI can render previews next to each claim entry (e.g. "first name: Alice").

-##### Helpful methods on the model

-A few helpers reduce boilerplate when consuming the tree and rendering the consent UI:

-- `presentmentData.select(preselectedDocuments)` — returns a `CredentialPresentmentSelection`
-  ready for `generateResponse`.
-If `preselectedDocuments` is empty it picks the first option / member / match of every set; otherwise it tries to match the documents the user has already chosen in the UI.
-- `presentmentData.consolidate()` — flattens single-member options of each set into one option that groups all their matches together, making it easier to render a simple dropdown when the verifier accepts several alternative single-credential options (e.g. "any of: mDL, PID, PhotoID").
-- `presentmentData.getAllSelections()` — returns every possible combination of
-  options / members / matches if the UI wants to enumerate all valid selections.
-- `claim.render()` — renders a `Claim` value as a human-readable string, taking the document attribute (when known) into account.
-This decodes enum codes to display labels (e.g. `sex = 1` → `"Male"`, country code `"GR"` → `"Greece"`), formats dates with the user's locale, and handles pictures / blobs gracefully.
-Optionally accepts a `timeZone` used only when converting UTC instants in date / date-time claims to the user's local time (defaults to the system time zone).

 ##### Building the selection and generating the response

 After the user has confirmed which match(es) to use, the application builds a